 BCWS employees teach classes, lead hikes, facilitate traditional camp activities, assist with some daily operations and facility upkeep, as well as guiding student work-teams in some kitchen tasks, and advising chaperones.

 32 students are accompanied by teachers and parent chaperones who supervise free times and assist with bedtime and some kitchen duties.

 A workweek is 5 days.
 Weeks vary, but there are half-day and full-day chunks of free time between trips.
 Staff participate in program design, set up and breakdown.
-With classes, workdays are ~7 a.m. ~9 p.m., with breaks.
+With students on-site, workdays are ~7 a.m. ~9 p.m., with breaks.
 Nighttime duties may include nightwalks, sleep-outs, and meetings.
-Occasional duties later at night may include nightwalks and a few tenting sleep-outs.
-Additionally, the staff tend to gather over a cup of tea to review and plan — and laugh.
+Additionally, the staff tend to gather with teachers over a cup of tea to review and plan for the next day.

-Staff share screened sleeping cabins.
+Staff are housed in screened sleeping cabins.
 Wifi is available close by in the main lodge…along with a shared kitchen and bathrooms.